smplLemon/arc-01-my_mastermind/README.md

 # Task
 Task is to create the full inplementation of MASTERMIND game
 # Usage
-Too youse this code we use VSCODE and we need to compile to compile this code
 "gcc mastermind.c -o mastermind"
 ./mastermind
 after we made make file result of code shows on screen automatically